L0615T1C5-216AC-9437/core-cn/README.md

 ### Description
-Basic foundation for a server like chaotic-neutral or .io . with this, you can store player data, login, and whatever you choose.
-To use this plugin, you must fork this repo and add your own code.
-Should the foundation have an issue, it will be fixed for you too!
+Core plugin for the CN plugins.
+This plugin allows you to easily modify the settings of CN plugins.

+### Usage
+do `help` in server console to get commands, it should tell you what each command does.

 ### Building a Jar

 1) fork this repo
 2) download src